qiime2/docs/source/tutorials/pd-mice.rst

    Start with the feature table summary.

    1. How many features remain after denoising?
-   3. Which sample has the most?
+   2. Which sample has the most?
 How many sequences does that sample have?
-   4. If we chose to filter the data to retain only samples with 2500 sequences, how many samples would we lose?
+   3. If we chose to filter the data to retain only samples with 4250 sequences, how many samples would we lose?
-   5. Which features are observed in at least 47 samples?
+   4. Which features are observed in at least 47 samples?
-   2. Which sample has the fewest sequences?
+   5. Which sample has the fewest sequences?
 How many does it have?

    If you open the denoising summary, can you find the step where the sample with the fewest sequences fails?

+..
+JWD: Adding answers for my own reference
+..
+After denoising: 287 features
+..
+Most sequences: recip.539.ASO.PD4.D14, 4996
+..
+With 4250 seqs/sample, we retain 26 of 48 samples => 22 samples remain
+..
+3 features are found in 47 samples: 04c8be5a3a6ba2d70446812e99318905, ea2b0e4a93c24c6c3661cbe347f93b74, 1ad289cd8f44e109fd95de0382c5b252
+..
+Sample recip.460.WT.HC3.D49 has the lowest final depth with 347 sequences
+.. the sample fails in the denoising stage

 Generating a Phylogenetic Tree for Diversity Analysis
 =====================================================